"*" indicates required fields

-Road trips can often take you in odd directions and off the beaten path.
-And those are fun.
-But Highway 36 offers you a straight shot across the Show-Me State (more or less) with interesting and fun stops all along the way.
-Here’s just a sampling:
+Road trips often take you in multiple directions, off the beaten path.
+But Highway 36, known as The Way of American Genius, offers a straight shot (more or less) across the Show-Me State – with many interesting stops along the way.
+Here’s a sampling of what you can see:

-Missouri Quilt Museum – browse exhibits of antiques, toys and quilts, and add some of your own thread to the still-growing world’s largest spool of thread.
-It's 22 feet tall!
+Missouri Quilt Museum – Browse antiques, toys and quilts, and add some of your own thread to the still-growing world’s largest spool of thread, standing 22 feet tall.

-Walt Disney Hometown Museum – After visiting this museum in Marceline, you’ll appreciate the community’s impact on the future animation pioneer.
+Walt Disney Hometown Museum – After visiting the museum in Marceline, you’ll appreciate the community’s influence on the future animation pioneer.

-Mark Twain Cave – Tour the cave that inspired many of Tom Sawyer and Huck Finn’s adventures in Mark Twain’s hometown, Hannibal, where you might catch a glimpse of the authenticated signature – on the cave wall – of a young Samuel Clemens who grew up to be one of America's most beloved authors.
-If you’re adventurous, check out the lantern tour at the nearby Cameron Cave.
+Mark Twain Cave – Tour the cave that inspired many of Tom Sawyer and Huck Finn’s adventures in Mark Twain’s hometown of Hannibal.
+You might catch a glimpse of Samuel Clemens’ signature on the cave wall.
+If you’re adventurous, check out the lantern tour at nearby Cameron Cave.

 Written by Barb Brueggeman